-- A. In addition to requirements of these specifications, comply with manufacturer's instructions and recommendations for work. - B. All CCTV and reporting shall be performed in accordance with NASSCO PACP recording, coding, and grading.
-Operator and coder shall be certified to perform work by NASSCO.
+A. In addition to requirements of these specifications, comply with manufacturer's instructions and recommendations for work.
+CCTV shall be performed by NASSCO PACP certified personnel.

 - A. Equipment Data: Submit equipment manufacturer's technical data and operation instructions for the televising and recording equipment to be used. - B. Product Data: Submit brand name and specifications of video tape to be used for the recording of the televising data. - C. Report: Submit sample televising log report for review and approval of content and format.